 Black Squirrel Books and Café, a used bookstore and café near campus that has local music events and is being developed into a bookstore-bar

 University Insider: Emily Haws, 23, Journalism and Women’s and Gender Studies

 It was Carleton University’s journalism program that drew me to the school, but it’s the campus and people that have made me stay.
 My education has led me to the North Bay Nugget, interning for the Ottawa Citizen and CBC Radio’s The House, and even this article.
 Carleton taught me the harder you work, the luckier you get.

 Carleton has approximately 27,000 students from Canada and 140 other countries.
 It’s big enough that if you grew up in Ottawa you wouldn’t know everyone, but small enough that your professors know your name.
 I can take a dance class at the athletics centre, watch free movies or study at the treadmill desks in MacOdrum Library.

 The residence program eases the transition between home and school, offering a support system and grouping like-minded students.
 I met my best friends there in first year and live with five of them today.
 The professors care about their students, often staying after class to chat.
 It’s not unusual to be friends with your teaching assistants and profs; some have become my most valuable mentors.

 In Ottawa, politics and elections are paramount.
 You might think students are talking about a sports team rather than an election, whether it be for the Carleton University Students’ Association or the federal government.
 If you attend a CUSA debate, wear earplugs!

 Although our homecoming is small, Carleton students are spirited.
-Carleton has won the Panda Game (a football game against our crosstown rivals, the University of Ottawa) two years in a row and regularly kicks butt at the Capital Hoops Classic.
+Carleton has won the Panda Game (a football game against our crosstown rivals, the University of Ottawa) three years in a row and regularly kicks butt at the Capital Hoops Classic.

 Carleton has made my university experience magical.
 I feel at home here, and you will too.